 CatholicCare is seeking families to provide essential support, care and stability for children and young people affected by family breakdown, to enable them to recover and thrive.
 Through our suite of services, and the dedication of our specialist support teams and foster carers, we are transforming the lives of children and young people to create positive futures.

 Our priority is to ensure these children and young people have a safe, stable home.
 If you are interested in knowing more about fostering a child or young person, please contact us or download our brochure here.

 CatholicCare Foster Care

-We are looking for foster carers on the Central Coast, Northern Beaches and Northern Sydney areas.
+We are urgently looking for foster carers on the Central Coast, the Northern Beaches and in Northern Sydney.

 We welcome carers of all cultural, ethnic and religious backgrounds.